everit-org/coding-conventions/README.md

 # Java version

 The lowest supported Java version is 1.6.
 Using higher versions of Java (1.7 and 1.8) is possible if:
- - the code will be more readable,
+ - the code is more readable,
- - the code will be clearer,
+ - the code is clearer,
- - the performance will be higher,
+ - the performance is higher,
  - etc.

 Using higher version of Java without specific reason is not recommended.